 The journey to secure compensation becomes an exhausting maze, pitting injured people against CTA adjusters in an adversarial system.

 Navigating the system’s complexities can be overwhelming, especially when the CTA deliberately curtails your benefits.
 But you don’t have to face this challenge alone.
 The seasoned personal injury attorneys at Rosenfeld Injury Lawyers, LLC are equipped with the knowledge and resources to champion your cause.

 As dedicated transportation professionals, CTA workers are responsible for ferrying 1.6 million passengers across the sprawling Chicagoland metropolitan area, adhering to pre-assigned routes.

 Annually, these workers transport over 500 million passengers, all while upholding strict transit rules.

-Transit operators managing the CTA train and bus systems must guide their vehicle safely through all weather conditions and heavily congested traffic on the roads and rails.
-The worker must obey all traffic laws, adhere to their preassigned schedule and ensure that every passenger arrives safely at their destination.
+Navigating the CTA train and bus systems, these transit workers must expertly guide their vehicles through all weather conditions and congested traffic on both roads and rails.
+Traffic laws bind them, committed to maintaining punctuality and ensuring the safe arrival of every passenger at their destination.

 A Dangerous Occupation

-All employees of the Chicago Transit Authority are vulnerable to the threat of violence and susceptible to physical attacks at the least unexpected moment.
-Reports of bus drivers and train operators being assaulted at gunpoint or with the knife are all too common events in dense urban environments.
+Chicago Transit Authority workers face the constant risk of violence, with physical attacks occurring when least expected.
+Assaults on CTA bus drivers and train operators, at gunpoint or with knives, are all too common in dense urban areas.

-Their investigation reported that the 95th/Dan Ryan CTA Station rank highest as the most dangerous locations in the metropolitan area.
-The Roosevelt Station in the 69th St. station tied for second on the Red and Green lines.
+An investigation revealed that the 95th/Dan Ryan CTA Station holds the dubious distinction of being the most perilous location in the metropolitan area.
+However, the Roosevelt and 69th St. stations, on the Red and Green lines are also dangerous.